Achievable logoAchievable logo

 Upward movement phase:

-• Keep knees extended and body upright
+• Keep your knees extended and your body upright.

 Downward movement phase:

-• Lower heels slowly to stretched position
+• Lower your heels slowly to the stretched position.

 Seated calf (heel) raise (machine)